JoakimTeixeira/what-im-learning/README.md

 # What I'm Learning

-List of topics I'm learning and/or practicing.
+List of topics I'm learning or practicing.

 Prototypes exemplifing concepts or tools, for future use and reference.